Dpbm/scientific-research-1-quantum-oracles/Quantum Simulation Logic, Oracles, and the Quantum Advantage - notes.md

 ## Quantum oracle
 * is a quantum version of the classical oracle that implements a reversible logical function into it using a computational basis.
 * It needs to be reversible in all possible ways, since its ancillas as its relative phases
 * the most powerful thing about quantum oracles are the phases.
-In contrast with the classical oracle, using the phase is possible to carry much more information and, consequently, can give us a speed up.
+In contrast with the classical oracle, using the phase is possible to carry much more information and, consequently, can give us a speed up
+* In most part of the algorithms, just doing a quantum circuit by itself could be extremely hard and, in some cases, give wrong results
+* the construction of different functions in an oracle modifies the phase behavior